-t is easier to figure out why doctors prescribe so many pills, the hard part is to figure out why they can’t stop doing it.
-The culture of prescribing medications is embedded in our traditional way of care, the pharmaceutical industry, and doctors who have been trained to find a pill to every and any kind of problem.
-The phenomenon is called polypharmacy.
+he culture of over prescribing medications is a accepted as a viable way to care for patients.
+Doctors have been trained, and papered by the pharmaceutic industry, to find a pill for any kind of health problem.
+The end product is called polypharmacy.
 A cocktail of drugs in which the resulting side effects is larger than the sum of its parts.

 Some medications are necessary and justified because they produce positive result.
 But for medications to produce good results there must be a labor intense monitoring; titration, stopping, changing to other meds and ordering a variety of tests.
 This is the root of the problem because this labor intensive monitoring does not happen at the same ratio as doctors order new meds.
 The end result is a medication list that is increasingly longer and the developing of many side effects that are perceived as disease processes and thus producing more med orders.